Open WRE Agent Tool — belief intake, conflict review, and repair

 • because I matter: the reasons why you matter are likely to indicate that other people (and, many moral philosophers believe, some animals') similarly matter, in many cases just as much as you do.

-If you care about the amount of goodness in the world: other people have the potential to live good lives.
+If you care about the amount of goodness in the world, other people have the potential to live good lives.

 How does spending time to think about those philosophical issues benefit the world?
 What further contributions could I make beyond that of philosophers, who think about those issues for a living?